Silvia Federici: Women, Capitalism, and the Body

 Brooklyn, NY 11201

-In this course, we will read Caliban and the Witch to study how capitalism worked on and through the body, re-imagining it in terms of race and gender that are useful for capitalist exploitation.
-Given the centrality of the body to Federici’s argument, we will explore the following questions: How did ideas about the body support the advent of capitalism as a counter-revolution that, in Federici’s words, destroyed the possibilities that had emerged from the anti-feudal struggle?
-How did the reduced social power of women (accomplished through the witch hunts and colonialism) undermine solidarity among peasants and increase state control over reproductive labor necessary to capitalist production?
-What links are there between the witch hunts in Europe and charges of witchcraft in the (colonial) Americas?
-How do these events reverberate with features of late capitalist globalization, including the IMF, domestic work, and immigrant labor?
+In this course, we’ll read closely the entirety of Federici’s Caliban and the Witch: Women, the Body, and Primitive Accumulation—exploring, as we go, the history of the body during the transition to capitalism.
+How was the human body re-conceived at the onset of capitalism, particularly in terms of gender and race?
+In what ways was capitalism a kind of counterrevolutionary response to anti-feudal popular struggle?
+How did the weakened social power of women (accomplished through the witch hunts and colonialism) undermine peasant solidarity and increase state control over reproductive labor?
+What are the links between the witch hunts in Europe to witch trials in the (colonial) Americas?
 Caliban and the Witch will be the primary text for the course, but supplemental readings by Karl Marx, Angela Davis, Mariarosa Dalla Costa, Selma James, and others will be included as well.